 Am I allowed to download a YouTube video and have students access it on my Interact site?
 I am just trying to make sure I follow copyright rules!

 You are not allowed to download any YouTube video and put it on Interact site as Charles Sturt University does not hold any licence to download YouTube videos.
-However, you can embed the link to YouTube video that are legitimate and not infringing copies.
+However, you can embed the links to YouTube videos that are legitimate and not infringing copies.
 Further information.

 Is there a difference in downloading a YouTube video to an HTML Study Guide as opposed to an Interact site?